WilsonRedman/multinational-retail-data-centralisation/README.md

 `data_extraction.py` handles extracting data from different sources, mentioned in the introduction.
 The data from each of these methods is returned as dataframes that need cleaning.

 `data_cleaning.py` handles the cleaning of specific pieces of data.
-These methods aren't created to be reused in different scenarios as they reference specific pieces of data and perform cleaning that's tailored to that data.
+These methods aren't created to be reused in different scenarios as they perform cleaning that's tailored to that data.

+`schema.sql` contains some of the commands that were used to alter data types, add constraints, and new columns to data in the database.

+`queries.sql` contains some of the queries that were used to view and manipulate the data, with descriptions of what each one is doing